 First, we will explore who this plan is suitable for, then how to set up this fasting plan, followed by the benefits that you can experience in following this intermittent diet plan.
 We will not necessarily focus on all the benefits, but the ones that I believe are most beneficial in my opinion.
 Those benefits being, reduced overall fat, better vitals, increasing brain health, lower risk of cancer, and a longer life.
 This information is culminated from a variety of sources, but is my original interpretation of the information.

 So without making this introduction to long, let’s get started!

-You should choose this fast if you have previously tried a 12 hour fast and are ready for a new challenge or if you are ready to jump straight into the middle of the fasting revolution and give yourself an advantage over those beginner 12 hour.
+You should choose this fast if you have previously tried a 12-hour fast and are ready for a new challenge or if you are ready to jump straight into the middle of the fasting revolution and give yourself an advantage over those beginning a 12-hour fast.